yatharth1444/GhostPass/README.md

 # GhostPass

+> Your ephemeral, encrypted, zero-trace vault in the terminal.
+> Built with Rust.
+Trusted by ghosts.

 **GhostPass** is a modern, minimalist command-line password manager built in Rust.
 It offers cutting-edge zero-residency security principles, ensuring your sensitive secrets never linger in memory or disk unencrypted.
 Designed for privacy, usability, and resilience, GhostPass stands apart from traditional password managers by guaranteeing that *nothing is ever left behind*.

 ---